ClubCedille/SDR-SAT/README.md

 * Clone the repo.

 * Do your changes.
+Document them.

 * Simply hit me up with a pull request.
+Justify it by linking with any thread in the issues section.
+If there aren't any create one !

-If you are a member of the Cédille club, I assume we talked about that pull request beforehand and there shouldn't be any problem.
+* If you are a member of the Cédille club, I assume we talked about that pull request beforehand and there shouldn't be any problem.

 * Be sure to do a rustfmt before pull request.